vaibhav-jadhav/email-service-frontend/README.md

 ## DEscription ##
 * We are using ReactJS with MaterialUI for designing UI.
 * axios is used to create API calls.
-* nwhen user enters necessary data he can press send Email Button.
+* when user enters necessary data he can press Send Mail Button.
 * we are making Single API call to send mail.
 * the request status will be shown onscreen after API responds back.